ladycosy/console-finances/README.md

 # console-finances
-Creating code for analyzing the financial records of a company.
+Creating code for analyzing the financial records of a company using JavaScript.

 ## User Story